OscarFlavioJr/OscarFlavioJr/README.md

 ---

 ### 🎵 Fun Fact
-*"I'm used to code while listening to music and explore new technologies!"* 🎧💻
+*"I'm used to code while listening to music to explore new technologies!"* 🎧💻